ipfs/specs/src/compact-denylist-format.md

 Beyond all of that, we put emphasis in making our format easily editable by users and facilitating integrations using scripts and with other applications (unrelated to the implementation of the parsing/blocking inside IPFS).
-We conciously avoid JSON and other machine formats and opt for text and for space-delimited items in a grep/sed/cut-friendly way.
-For example, we expect that the following should just work accross implementations for adding and blocking something new:
+We consciously avoid JSON and other machine formats and opt for text and for space-delimited items in a grep/sed/cut-friendly way.
+For example, we expect that the following should just work across implementations for adding and blocking something new:

 ```
 echo /ipfs/QmecDgNqCRirkc3Cjz9eoRBNwXGckJ9WvTdmY16HP88768 >> ~/.config/ipfs/custom.deny
 ```

-We conciously avoid defining any other API other than expecting implementations to honor blocking what is on the denylist and act accordingly when it is updated.
+We consciously avoid defining any other API other than expecting implementations to honor blocking what is on the denylist and act accordingly when it is updated.
 CLI commands or API endpoint to modify list items etc. are outside the scope of this spec.
 Implementations how much information to